 Not only does this get you ready to rebound, but if you let your arms down, a savvy offensive player may put his arm on top of yours, pinning it down (and this is often not caught by the officials).
-Use your hands and arms also to feel which way the offensive player is going and block him/her out!
+Use your hands and arms also to feel which way the offensive player is going and block him/her out.

-Rebounding out of a man-to-man defense is fairly straight forward, usually with clear-cut box-out assignments.
-But what about rebounding out of a zone defense?
+Rebounding Out of a Zone DefenseDefensive rebounding out of a man-to-man defense is fairly straight forward, usually with clear-cut box-out assignments.
+But what about defensive rebounding out of a zone defense?
 See Zone Defense Rebounding.